YehudaTaylor/YehudaTaylor.github.io/_posts/2025-02-13-hydro-shepherd.md

 As detailed in the critical reflection section, there are several challenges that still need to be solved with the implementation itself, and the solution as a whole needs further features before deploying it into an assisted living facility.

-To conclude, this course has really opened up a whole new world.
-I'm really happy that I took it, and got to implement a real world solution in this project.

 ## References  {#references}